vmware/differential-datalog/README.md

 ## Installing from sources

+To install the required dependencies for buidling DDlog run `. ./install-dependencies.sh`

 ### Prerequisites

+This section describes the manual installation of dependencies.
 We have tested our software on Ubuntu Linux and MacOS.

 The compilers are written in Haskell.
 One needs the Glasgow Haskell